-- 69. The Chief Financial Officer, under delegated powers, will take the most appropriate form of borrowing depending on the prevailing interest rates at the time taking into account the relevant risks.
-It is likely shorter term fixed rates may provide lower cost opportunities in the short to medium term. - 70.
-Our advisors will keep us informed as to the relative merits of available funding sources.
+69. The Section 151 Officer, under delegated powers, will take the most appropriate form of borrowing depending on the prevailing interest rates at the time taking into account the relevant risks.
+In the current environment it is likely that shorter term fixed rates will provide lower cost opportunities in the short term which is consistent with our strategy.
+70. Our advisors will keep us informed as to the relative merits of available funding sources.